fseidl-gdit/SL-Cloud/README.md

 ### Request Google Cloud Credits

-Take advantage of a one-time ($300 Google Credit)[https://cloud.google.com/free/].
+Take advantage of a one-time [$300 Google Credit](https://cloud.google.com/free/).
-If you have already used this one-time offer (or there is some other reason you cannot use it), see this information about how to (request ISB-CGC Cloud Credits)[https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/HowtoRequestCloudCredits.html].
+If you have already used this one-time offer (or there is some other reason you cannot use it), see this information about how to [request ISB-CGC Cloud Credits](https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/HowtoRequestCloudCredits.html).

-###Set up a Google Cloud Project
+### Set up a Google Cloud Project

-See Google’s documentation about how to create a (Google Cloud Project)[https://cloud.google.com/resource-manager/docs/creating-managing-projects].
+See Google’s documentation about how to create a [Google Cloud Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 ### First Notebook